m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 At this point, the senders will see a packet drop and perform multiplicative decrease, cutting their rates by some constant factor.

-This new operating point will fall closer to the line of “fairness”.
+This new operating point will fall closer to the line of "fairness".

 At this point, both senders will additively increase their sending rates again.
 This results in moving along a line that is parallel to the line `x1 = x2` since both senders are increasing their rate by the same amount.